Healthy heart kale tortilla recipe you must try

 - It should be cooked properly to get maximum nutrition.

 - Kale tortilla is a healthy option for breakfast.

 Kale is the king of all super healthy greens.
 Kale or Brassica oleracea is a popular vegetable, a member of the cabbage family.
 It is loaded with lots of macro and micro nutrients.

-Kale is one of the healthiest vegetables around and one way to be sure to enjoy outstanding nutrition and flavor from kale is to cook it properly.
+Kale is one of the healthiest vegetables around and one way to be sure to enjoy outstanding nutrition and flavour from kale is to cook it properly.

 To make a delicious kale tortilla, one should use organic pastured eggs because they are simply better to commercially harvested eggs.
 These eggs come from hens that freely roam in clean pastures where they can hunt for their natural diet such as worms, insects, seeds and plants.

-Cut the tortilla in half, and gently slide each half off the pan onto two warm plates.
+- Cut the tortilla in half, and gently slide each half of the pan onto two warm plates.

 Image Source: Shutterstock